solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 simple example above: 1) it relied on Envoy properly determining the remote address, which may require other configuration.
 And 2) it wasn't clear how we could express two different limits for the same descriptor - i.e. 10 per second OR 100 per minute.

-#### Configuring Gloo to properly forward the client address
+#### Configuring Gloo Edge to properly forward the client address

-There are several changes we want to make to the configuration of Gloo so that Envoy will honor and forward the remote address of the downstream client (utilizing common conventions around the `x-forwarded-for` header).
+There are several changes we want to make to the configuration of Gloo Edge so that Envoy will honor and forward the remote address of the downstream client (utilizing common conventions around the `x-forwarded-for` header).
 First, we can add a configuration to our HTTP connection manager settings to enable the use of remote address: